Exploring JWT Authentication in Django : Part 1 - Understanding the Basics

 1.1.
 Setting up the environment

 It's a good practice to have a separate environment for each Python project to ensure that any update to dependencies doesn't break our existing projects.
-Again, you can setup virtual environment however you like but I will look it simple and will use the following commands:
+Again, you can setup virtual environment however you like but I will keep it simple and will use the following commands:

 python3 -m venv env